-- A. The distributor shall maintain a procurement system such that materials and components purchased (1) are traceable to a prior source, and, (2) bear acceptable documentation that conforms to at least one of the receipt requirements listed in Appendix A. - B. A system shall be in place to assure that special requirements are adequately communicated to the distributor's sources, so that parts conform to the customer's purchase request and that deviations are disclosed and approved by the customer. - C. The distributor shall maintain a list of their approved suppliers and a quality history for each source. - D. In addition, the distributor of surplus parts should have a procurement system which assures that: - 1) a part known to have been subjected to conditions of extreme stress, heat or environment are so identified; - 2) all Airworthiness Directives (AD's) that are represented as having been accomplished are documented.
+- A. The distributor shall maintain a procurement system such that materials and components purchased (1) are traceable to a prior source, and, (2) bear acceptable documentation that conforms to at least one of the receipt requirements listed in Appendix A. This shall include Drop Shipments. - B. A system shall be in place to assure that special requirements are adequately communicated to the distributor's sources, so that parts conform to the customer's purchase request and that deviations are disclosed and approved by the customer. - C. The distributor shall maintain a list of its approved suppliers and a quality history for each approved supplier.
+The distributor shall describe the criteria for supplier approval. - D. In addition, the distributor of surplus parts should have a procurement system which assures that: - 1) a part known to have been subjected to conditions of extreme stress, heat or environment are so identified; - 2) all Airworthiness Directives (AD's) that are represented as having been accomplished are documented.
 Certification of compliance shall specify AD number, AD amendment number, date, and method of compliance, i.e.," AD xx-xx-xx terminated (date).
-Replaced shaft seal with P/N shaft seal (signature)"; and - 3) items identified as overhauled, repaired or modified have the appropriate signed and dated documentation attached to substantiate the condition of the part.
+Replaced shaft seal with P/N \\\\\\ shaft seal (signature)"; and

+3) items identified as overhauled, repaired or modified have the appropriate signed and dated documentation to substantiate the condition of the part.